bibofeng/Reinforcement-learning-in-portfolio-management-/README.md

 # Reinforcement learning in portfolio management

+* This is a fork from [github liangzp](https://github.com/liangzp/Reinforcement-learning-in-portfolio-management-.git)

 ## Introduction

 Motivated by "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem" by [Jiang et. al. 2017](https://arxiv.org/abs/1706.10059) [1].
 In this project: